-Observations of the birth of European hedgehogs are exceptionally rare even in captivity; most occur overnight, according to Dr Bryn Morris.
-Some sows are extremely sensitive to disturbance during, and shortly after, giving birth such that any interference within the first five days or so can result in her eating her offspring.
-Disturbance more than about a week after the birth generally only causes the female to move her offspring to an alternative nest.
+Observations of the birth of European hedgehogs are exceptionally rare, even in captivity; most occur overnight, according to Dr Bryn Morris.
+Some sows are extremely sensitive to disturbance during and shortly after giving birth, such that any interference within the first five days or so can result in her eating or abandoning her offspring.
+Disturbance more than about a week after the birth generally only causes the female to move her hoglets to an alternative nest.
 Hedgehogs are individuals and some mothers are more tolerant than others, but it is generally accepted that hoglets should not be handled until at least seven days old.
 (Note: As white-bellied hedgehogs, Atelerix albiventris, are fairly widely kept in private collections, there are several videos available of this species giving birth, and one anticipates European hedgehogs undergo a similar process.)

 The mother stimulates her offspring to urinate and defecate by licking genitals and lapping at the excretions; this bowel stimulation is required until the hoglet is three or four weeks old.
 If the hoglet is separated from its mother, it emits a shrill piping call, similar to a high-pitched bird squeak, that stimulates the mother into retrieving it.
 Interestingly, although it is widely considered that sows will often eat very young hoglets if disturbed in the nest, in his book The Hedgehog Maurice Burton notes that they will adopt orphans:

 “Anyone finding an abandoned baby and not wishing to hand-rear it can use another method provided they know of another hedgehog with a litter.
 Experience shows that a sow will readily adopt an orphan placed among her own litter if it is at or about the same age as her own babies.”